argilla-io/distilabel/docs/technical-reference/llms.md

 ## Huggingface LLMs

-In this section we differentiate between two different ways of working with the huggingface's models:
+This section explains two different ways to use huggingface's models:

 ### Transformers